In Denmark, they have a tradition of holding hands and dancing around the Christmas tree while they sing Christmas carols on Christmas Eve.

 The lovely Shabby Chic decorations were created and set up by my young friend Marielle.
 At 17, she is already a gift artist and creative decorator.
 She turned attic and thrift store finds into lovely treasure that were a delight to my eyes.

 I am so impressed with Marielle's work that I have to share these decorations with you so that you can do them for your own or a loved one's wedding.

 I hope these beautiful wedding decorations will inspire you to seek out treasure in your attics or nearby thrift store and come up with some just-as-amazing wedding decor as Marielle did.

 Do you have a kindle?

 Homeschool mom Maggie King is just trying to watch over her family of seven when she discovers a dead body after church.
 When no one seems to care about the seemingly homeless man, Maggie decides to investigate, uncovering corruption in all kinds of places.
-Of course, she needs help from her friends and her family.
-Join Maggie and her friends and family as they investigate some dangerous people to unravel the mysterious death.
+Of course, she needs help from her family and friends.
+Join Maggie and her family and friends as they investigate some dangerous people to unravel the mysterious death.
 Can you figure out who the murderer is before they do?

 You can download your FREE copy of Drug Dealers Deadly Disguise.
-Drug Dealers Deadly Disguise is #6 in the Maggie King Mystery series.
+Drug Dealers Deadly Disguise is #1in the Maggie King Mystery series.